OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-03.md

 ## Isaiah 3:21

-the signet rings and nose rings,
+the rings of authority and adornments for the nose,

 ## Isaiah 3:22